Kohunga Kutai: a natural solution for a plastic problem.

 Recently, western science and mātauranga Māori have come together to create natural solutions to the created problem of plastic.
 Innovation and diversity of knowledge aims to benefit mussel aquaculture and people, and enhance the mauri of our marine ecosystems.

-Travel online to Mahurangi Warkworth to:
+Travel online with LEARNZ to Mahurangi Warkworth and:

 - explore the importance of our marine ecology and the impact of plastic